John Gardner (legal philosopher)

 John Gardner FBA (23 March 1965 – 11 July 2019) was a Scottish legal philosopher.
-He was senior research fellow at All Souls College, Oxford University, and prior to that the Professor of Jurisprudence at the University of Oxford and a fellow of University College, Oxford.
+He was senior research fellow at All Souls College, Oxford, and prior to that the Professor of Jurisprudence at the University of Oxford and a fellow of University College, Oxford.

 Life and career

 John Blair Gardner was born in Glasgow on 23 March 1965, the elder of two sons, to William Russell Williamson Gardner and Sylvia Gardner (née Hayward-Jones).
 His parents were both Germanists.
 His mother was a secondary school teacher and his father was a senior lecturer at the University of Glasgow and Chairman of the city's Goethe-Institut.

 John Gardner attended Glasgow Academy from 1970 to 1982.
 He won (in 1982) a place to study modern languages at New College but switched to law before his first term (in 1983) began.

 At the University of Oxford, Gardner received his BA, BCL (winning the Vinerian Scholarship), MA, and DPhil, under the supervision of Joseph Raz and Tony Honoré.
 He was associated with New College (as a student, 1983–7), All Souls College (as a fellow, 1986–1991, 1998–2000 and 2016–2019), and Brasenose College (as a fellow, 1991–1996).
 From 1996 to 2000 he was reader in legal philosophy at King's College London.

 In 2000, at the age of just 35, he was appointed Professor of Jurisprudence at Oxford, taking over the chair previously held by H. L. A. Hart and Ronald Dworkin.
 In order to dedicate more time to his research he resigned the chair in 2016 and returned to All Souls as a senior research fellow.

 Gardner died of cancer in July 2019, aged 54.